 Clonegal (irl.
-Cluain na nGall) is the one of must visit places in County Carlow.
+Cluain na nGall) is the one of must-visit places in County Carlow.

-Then, in 2014, the village was named “Tidiest Village in Ireland 2014” and a gold medal in the Tidy Towns (Clean City) competition for the fourth time in a row.
-She also won the Carlow Pride of Place (“Honorary Place”) in 2015.
-Clonegal was honored as Ireland’s Most Perfect Village (Tidiest Village) and kept the Gold Medal at the Tidy Towns Awards in 2015 and 2016 as well.
-On October 18, 2017, Clonegal became the winner of the Carlow Pride of Place 2017.
+Then, in 2014, the village was named “Tidiest Village in Ireland 2014“.
+Also, a gold medal in the Tidy Towns (Clean City) competition for the fourth time in a row.
+Also, it won the Carlow Pride of Place (“Honorary Place”) in 2015.
+Besides, Clonegal was honored as Ireland’s Most Perfect Village (Tidiest Village).
+And kept the Gold Medal at the Tidy Towns Awards in 2015 and 2016 as well.
+Then, on October 18, 2017, Clonegal became the winner of the Carlow Pride of Place 2017.

 The main attractions in Clonegal are:

 What`s more, the property is still lived in by descendants of the original owners the Durdin-Robertson family.
-Currently, it is open to the public, it can be visited with a guide, usually one of the descendants of the family.
+Currently, it is open to the public, it can be visited with a guide.
+It is usually one of the descendants of the family.
 You’d never expect to find a castle like this in a little Carlow village.
 Huntington Castle is magical, like a living museum filled with objects of beauty and history.
-It is one of Ireland’s most interesting historical treasures.
+Therefore, it is one of Ireland’s most interesting historical treasures.

 St. Fiaac’s Church of Ireland